blockchainofthings/Catenis-API-Docs/source/includes/_errors.md

 # Errors

-Catenis Enterprise uses conventional HTTP response status codes to indicate the general outcome of an API request.
+Catenis uses conventional HTTP response status codes to indicate the general outcome of an API request.

 ## HTTP status codes

-The following HTTP status codes are returned by the Catenis Enterprise API.
+The following HTTP status codes are returned by the Catenis API.

 | Status&nbsp;code | Explanation |
 | ---------- | ------- |